Timing Delay Circuit: Explaining a Time Delay Circuitry and its Applications!

 Back-up generator

-A time delay circuit helps an engine run properly if power from the main source cannot deliver.
+A time delay circuit helps an engine run properly if power from the main source cannot be delivered.
 Usually, these contain auto-start controls for backup generators.
 However, it doesn’t occur immediately.
-Fuel pumps and pre-lubrication oil pumps must start-up and stabilize before powering the starter motor.
+Fuel pumps and pre-lubrication oil pumps must startup and stabilize before powering the starter motor.

 Furnace safety purge control